-Leaving cats home alone seem natural to us.
+Leaving cats home alone seems natural to us.
 We see cats as very independent creatures, but just how independent are they?
 Can they be left home alone for a day, three days, a week?
-Do cats actually get lonely?
+Do cats get lonely?

 As independent as they are, cats still crave attention and interaction.
 Plus, they can get in all kinds of trouble when left home alone.
 Dangling cables, poisonous plants, chemicals, plastic bags, paper shredders – all these things pose huge threats to your little feline explorer.

 Learn how long your cat can stay home alone and what you need to do to ensure they are safe, healthy, and happy.

 Stop Googling - Ask a Real Vet

 - Do Cats Get Lonely?